jexuswebserver/jexus-contrib/readme.en.md

 ####1.
 Install Mono runtime.
 `sudo apt-get install mono-complete`

-> As Jexus requires Mono runtime, in this step we install latest stable Mono runtime (2.10.*) via apt-get.
-Mono 3.2.* is recommended.
+> As Jexus requires Mono runtime, in this step we install latest stable Mono runtime via apt-get.
+> For most Linux distros, 2.10.* is still the version in package repository.
+Jexus can work with such obsolete Mono versions, but the latest stable Mono (3.2.*) is highly recommended.
+> Please refer to the documentation of the specific distro if you don't know how to install Mono.

 ####2.
 Downloadn and unpack Jexus
 ```